nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 **Private IPs for PVE Hosts:** Note that VNC may be problematic without work due to the strict requirements introduced in Proxmox v8.0 (strict same-site attribute).

-### IPv6: Not yet functional! :(
+### IPv6: Not yet functional! 😐

-Per Issue #33, there is not yet functional IPv6 in this module.
+Per The-Network-Crew/Proxmox-VE-for-WHMCS#33 there is not yet functional IPv6 in this module.
 You can of course add this via PVE/pvesh manually, however it isn't module-supported as of late 2023.

 ## 💅 FEATURES: PVE v8.0/8.1 bling 💅